understand/understand-js/README.md

 In some situations, you may want to avoid sending specific JS errors to Understand.io.
 It can be particularly useful if you have well-known errors which you would like to filter at the library level.

-By default, the library filter all of the Script errors (Script errors)[#script-error].
+By default, the library filter all of the Script errors [Script errors](#script-error).
 You can disable this feature by setting the `ignoreScriptErrors` option set to `false`:

 ```js
 Understand.init({